renpy/renpy/sphinx/source/config.rst

 .. var:: config.auto_voice = None

+    This may be a string, a function, or None.
+If None, auto-voice is disabled.

-    If not None, this is formatted with the ``id`` variable bound to the identifier of the current line of dialogue.
+    If a string, this is formatted with the ``id`` variable bound to the identifier of the current line of dialogue.
+If this gives an existing file, that file is played as voice audio.

+    If a function, the function is called with a single argument, the identifier of the current line of dialogue.
+The function is expected to return a string.
 If this gives an existing file, that file is played as voice audio.

     See :ref:`Automatic Voice <automatic-voice>` for more details.

 .. var:: config.automatic_images = None